How To Change Ownership of an LLC in Texas? (Simple Guide)

 Notify Secretary of State and Relevant Parties

-Owners should notify the Secretary of State and other relevant parties through a written notice of these transactions.
+As the owners, we recommend notifying the Secretary of State and other relevant parties through a written notice of these transactions.

-The LLC management should tackle the following before officially transferring ownership:
+Your LLC management should tackle the following before officially transferring ownership:

 Related Articles:

-What Do Your Texas Operating Agreements Say?
+What Does Your Texas Operating Agreement State?

 The Texas Operating Agreement for an LLC describes the company's structure and regulations, including the ownership change process [1].
 Without a Company Agreement, Texas law's default provisions would apply to the LLC's procedures.